 - 1. Lack of clarity in reporting dialysis for living kidney donors - 2.
-Inconsistency in policy language - 3.
+Inconsistency in reporting language in Policy 18.6 - 3.
 Inconsistency in TIEDI and UNet Patient Safety Portal

 In Policy 18.6: Reporting of Living Donor Events, Table 18-4: Living Donor Event Reporting "begins dialysis" will be clarified to "begins regularly administered dialysis as an ESRD patient."
-This terminology is consistent with deceased donor kidney policy and aligns with CMS 2728's "Regular Chronic Dialysis" terminology12.
-This clarification to policy language will help guide the reporting of living donor events in the Patient Safety Portal.
+This terminology is consistent with deceased donor kidney policy and aligns with the CMS 2728 form's "Regular Chronic Dialysis" terminology.11 This clarification to policy language will help guide the reporting of living donor events in the Patient Safety Portal.

 In addition, other areas in policy language were identified that will benefit from consistent terminology.
 This includes Policy 18.5.A: Reporting Requirements after Living Kidney Donation and the term "maintenance dialysis."
-The clinical consensus among Living Donor Committee and Kidney Committee members is that "maintenance dialysis" is synonymous with "regularly administered dialysis as an ESRD patient" as opposed to dialysis for acute kidney injuries.13 This change will ensure consistency of terminology within OPTN policy language.
-Policy 1.2: Definitions also defines "N - Native Organ Failure", which is no longer mentioned in policy language and will be removed.
+The clinical consensus among Living Donor Committee and Kidney Committee members is that "maintenance dialysis" is synonymous with "regularly administered dialysis as an ESRD patient" as opposed to dialysis for acute kidney injuries.12 This change will ensure consistency of terminology within OPTN policy language.
+Policy 1.2: Definitions also defines "Native Organ Failure," which is no longer mentioned in policy language and will be removed.

 Policy 18.5.A: Reporting Requirements after Living Kidney Donation and Policy 18.6: Reporting of Living Donor Events are the basis for the TIEDI form and the Safety Patient Portal respectively.
 The updated policy language will be programmed by the OPTN to reflect these changes.
-Also, it should be noted that https://optn.transplant.hrsa.gov/members/committees/living-donor-committee/ (accessed January 3, 2019).
+Also, it should be noted that these changes do not increase or alter data collection.
+Instead, these changes are "label changes" that help improve the clarity and consistency within OPTN policy language.